TW-Classed

 Composing non-classed components

-Classed components can be composed with non-classed components via the as prop or as the first argument to the classed function.
+Classed components can be composed with non-classed components as the first argument to the classed function.

 import { Link } from "react-router-dom";